mada748/MinimalBrowser/README.md

 Go to <a href="https://github.com/mada748/MinimalBrowser/releases/download/Iwasforcedtodothistag/browser.exe">This link</a>
 and execute the file :D
 ## Linux Guide
+## Universal Guide
+clone the release of the linux app by doing
+## Python Guide
 ### Clone the repo
 frist you have to clone this repository bt doing
 ```git clone https://github.com/mada748/MinimalBrowser```